Perfect as an intensive conditioner for dry and damaged hair, this hair butter recipe is simple to make and nourishing to many hair types.

-Because hair butters are quite rich and heavy, they tend to work better on hair with low porosity.
-Low porosity hair is hair that more easily absorbs oils and other hair products.
-People with low porosity hair may even be able to use small amounts of a hair butter more often and as a leave-in product that helps smooth the hair and keep frizz away.
+Because hair butters are quite rich and heavy, they tend to work better on hair with high porosity.
+High porosity hair is hair that more easily absorbs oils and other hair products.
+People with high porosity hair may even be able to use small amounts of a hair butter more often and as a leave-in product that helps smooth the hair and keep frizz away.

 If you aren’t sure about the porosity of your hair, there are several methods to help you determine it.
 Read more about how to determine the porosity of your hair.

 Just as this hair butter works best for people with high porosity hair, it also tends to be favored by people with hair on the dry side.
 Those with oily hair may feel that a hair butter makes their hair feel greasy.

 Depending on your hair type, there are several ways that you can use this hair butter on your hair.

 As an occasional deep conditioner, you can use this hair butter in place of your normal conditioner.
 Scoop some out and apply it to either wet or dry hair and allow it to stay on your hair for several minutes.
 I prefer to use it before shampooing, as I use quite a bit and am not able to rinse it out thoroughly afterward.
 Some people, though, prefer to shampoo first and use this as a rinse out conditioner afterward.
 Again, it really depends on your hair type!